Skip to content

 • Loss or theft of hardware

 Audits: Regular audits can help identify security gaps, verify that employees follow procedures, and detect vulnerabilities.
-Developing a formal audit policy encourages routine review.
+Developing a formal security audit policy and cyber risk assessment policy encourages routine review.

 Data governance policy

 Easy access to critical data can help your employees make informed decisions, delight customers, and increase revenue.
 But in the wrong hands, your data can be used to harm your business.
-A data governance policy protects your data to improve its security, integrity, confidentiality, accuracy, and availability.
+A data governance policy or information security policy protects your data to improve its security, integrity, confidentiality, accuracy, and availability.
 The policy should touch on the following topics:

 • Who has access